What wedding stationery will I need?

 Image credits: Paper Tree Design

 If you’re getting married, then you’ll need plenty of wedding stationery!
-From the save the dates before the wedding to the thank you cards afterwards, take a look at your essential wedding stationery checklist below…
+From the save the dates before the wedding to the thank you cards, here’s your essential wedding stationery checklist…

 Before the day